mlanza/ai-literacy/201/13-cloning-yourself.md

 You stop and clarify:

-> That sounds like marketing copy.
+> 🗣️That sounds like marketing copy.
 Make it sound like something I’d say to a peer.
 Focus on *what they’re actually doing*.

 That moment of friction matters.
 It reminds you: cloning isn’t “paste and go.”
 It’s a coaching process.
 That’s how your guidance gets sharper.